Human Fetus Found At NY Pump Station, Authorities Ask Mother To Come Forward

 Authorities promised anonymity to anyone who comes forward with information about a human fetus that was discovered at a pumping station in Rockland County.

-A worker found the fetus -- believed to be a little over four months old -- in a catch drain at the facility on Convent Road in Nanuet shortly before 2:30 p.m.
+A worker found the remains of the fetus -- believed to be a little over four months old -- in a catch drain at the facility on Convent Road in Nanuet shortly before 2:30 p.m.
 Monday, Jan.
 9, Rockland County Sheriff Louis Falco said in a Tuesday morning release.

-The worker reportedly at first thought the 18-week-old fetus was a doll.
+The worker at first reportedly thought the 18-week-old fetus remains were parts of a doll.

 Falco said his officers and Clarkstown police responded to the pumping station, roughly two miles from the Bergen County border.